Atmospheric entry and fragmentation of small asteroid 2024 BX1: Bolide trajectory, orbit, dynamics, light curve, and spectrum: Light curve and fragmentation

 \section{Light curve and fragmentation}

 The calibrated bolide light curve as a function of height is presented in Fig.~\ref{LC}.
 The light curve at the beginning and end was measured using three IP video cameras.
-These cameras became strongly saturated during the bolide bright phase.
-The medium brightness part was measured on the photographic DAFO camera in Fr\'ydlant.
-The absolute calibration (using stars) from all these systems is in good agreement.
-The bright part of the bolide was well covered by the radiometers, which are linear detectors with high dynamic range.
+These cameras became strongly saturated during the bright phase of the bolide.
+The medium-brightness part was measured by the photographic DAFO camera in Fr\'ydlant.
+The absolute calibration (using stars) from all these systems agrees well.
+The bright part of the bolide was well covered by the radiometers, which are linear detectors with a high dynamic range.
 The absolute magnitude scale was adjusted to match the camera data.

-The bolide reached the maximum brightness of $-14.4$ absolute magnitude in two almost equally bright flares at heights 35.2 and 33.9 km.
-Many other flares of various amplitudes occurred between the heights 54 -- 29 km.
-Another, and the last observed flare occurred at 24.5 km.
+The bolide reached a maximum brightness of $-14.4$ absolute magnitude in two almost equally bright flares at heights of 35.2 and 33.9 km.
+Many other flares of various amplitudes occurred between 54 -- 29 km.
+Another last observed flare occurred at 24.5 km.

-The flares are signs of meteoroid fragmentations, at which fine dust was released and quickly vaporized.
-Numerous macroscopic fragments are directly visible on video records taken from close distance (Fig.~\ref{fragmentimage}).
+The flares are signs of meteoroid fragmentations, at which fine dust was released and vaporized quickly.
+Numerous macroscopic fragments are directly visible on video records taken from a close distance (Fig.~\ref{fragmentimage}).

-We have modeled the fragmentation using the Semiempirical Fragmentation Model described in \citet{AJ2020}.
-The inputs were the light curve and the dynamics (deceleration) of the bolide as a whole and of individual fragments.
-Since the spectrum was poor in iron (see Sect.~\ref{spectrum}) and iron contributes many spectral lines, the assumed luminous efficiency (at 15 km s$^{-1}$) was decreased to 4\% for high mass limit and 2\% for fine dust from the normally used 5\% and 2.5\%, respectively.
+We modeled the fragmentation using the semiempirical fragmentation model described in \citet{AJ2020}.
+The inputs were the light curve and the dynamics (deceleration) of the bolide as a whole and individual fragments.
+Since the spectrum was poor in iron (see Sect.~\ref{spectrum}) and because iron contributes many spectral lines, the assumed luminous efficiency (at 15 km s$^{-1}$) was decreased to 4\% for the high-mass limit and 2\% for fine dust from the 5\% and 2.5\% commonly used, respectively.
 The product of the drag and shape coefficient was set to $\Gamma A = 0.7$, the meteoroid density was assumed to be $\delta = 3100$ kg m$^{-3}$, and the ablation coefficient was fixed at $\sigma = 0.005$ kg MJ$^{-1}$.
 The atmospheric density model CIRA72 was used.